hiro2233/nuttx/nuttx/configs/sama5d3x-ek/README.txt

       used to verify the SAMA5D3x-EK TFT LCD.
 This test case focuses on general window controls, movement, mouse and keyboard input.
 It requires no user interaction.
-   nxwm: This is a special configuration setup for the NxWM window manager
+    nxplayer:  A command line media player using the on-board WM8904 audio CODEC.
-      UnitTest.
+    nxwm: This is a special configuration setup for the NxWM window manager UnitTest.
 It integrates support for both the SAMA5 LCDC and the SAMA5 ADC touchscreen controller and provides a more advance graphics demo.
 It provides an interactive windowing experience.
     ov2640:  A test of the SAMA5 ISI using an OV2640 camera.
+INCOMPLETE!

   There may be issues with some of these configurations.
 See the details before of the status of individual configurations.